New recipes and updates

 METHOD

-1. Rinse the salmon fillet if it needs it and pat dry with kitchen towels.
+1. Rinse the salmon fillet and pat dry with kitchen towels.

-2. Place the seeds and peppercorns in a small skillet and toast until fragrant, about 5 minutes.
-Transfer to a mortar and pestle and grind roughly.
+2. Place the seeds and peppercorns in a small skillet and toast until fragrant, about 3 minutes.
+Transfer to a mortar and pestle and grind coarsely.

 3. Mix the brown sugar, salt, ground spices and lemon zest in a bowl.
 Prepare a length of cling film, large enough to wrap the salmon piece, set over a shallow dish.

 Spread a little curing mix at the bottom.
-Place the salmon on it, skin down, and pour over the rest of the curing mix, making sure it’s well covered.
+Place the salmon on it, skin down, and pour over the rest of the curing mix, making sure the fish is well covered.

 how to cure salmon at home cuisinefiend.com

-4. Wrap the fish with the foil and refrigerate for 3 days.
+4. Wrap it in the foil and refrigerate for 3 days.
 You can turn it over halfway through the curing process if the piece is very thick: just turn the package over in the dish taking care not to lose the liquid.

 three day cured salmon cuisinefiend.com